Moorat

-The story of a boy who was always snubbed and beaten by his brother and father and tried finding love outside the home.

-Eunuch's Wedding dubbed as a taboo subject of 'eunuchs' who suffer endlessly in silence wrapped in slurs and miseries.
-A sensitive story that unfolds their deprived and isolated world and yet portrays eloquently how they too are not far away from the human emotions and feelings and their world not much different to ours.
+It centers on a boy who is snubbed and beaten by his brother and father, and tries finding love outside the home.
+The story deals with the taboo subject of eunuchs who suffer endlessly in silence, wrapped in slurs and miseries.
+This sensitive story shows their deprived and isolated world, and portrays how they too are not far away from human emotions and feelings, and their world not much different to ours.